Scuba Diving Courses

 - Proper body position and buoyancy control, and air-consumption management

-- Information that describes the specific hazards of cavern diving including: silting, line entanglement and breakage, disorientation from permanent lines and emergency situations unique to cavern diving.
+- Information that describes the specific hazards of cavern diving including: silting, line entanglement and breakage, disorientation from permanent lines and emergency situations unique to caverns.

 Number of Dives: 4